safdarhussainmangnejo/safdarhussainmangnejo.github.io/README.md

 I'm a results-driven Full Stack Software Engineer with four years of experience building scalable, data-driven web applications using **React.js**, **Next.js**, **TypeScript/TypeScript**, **Node.js**, and **Python**.
 I’m passionate about creating high-performance systems, enhancing user experiences, and delivering impactful digital solutions.

-Currently, I'm a **Research Fellow at NTNU Norway**, working on AI-powered learning analytics to enhance online education.
-I have a strong background in **cloud computing (AWS)**, **DevOps**, and in building secure, responsive, and optimized applications.
+I served as a **Research Fellow at Norwegian University of Science & Technology (NTNU), Norway**, working on AI-powered learning analytics to enhance online education.
+I have a sound background in building secure, responsive, and optimized applications.

 I thrive in cross-functional agile teams, enjoy mentoring peers, and continuously learn to stay ahead in the evolving tech landscape.